flathub/org.claws_mail.Claws-Mail/README.md

 Reminders for later consideration.

-- FIXME: add screenshots in prescribed resolution.
-- FIXME: align exact versions of dependencies with packaging instructions for debian/ubuntu by Claws-Mail developers.
-- FIXME: create .desktop file.
 - TODO: upstream appdata-file
 - TODO: Check if we can skip building documentation for _gdata_ dependency.
 - TODO: Check if we can integrate with NetworkManager.
 This feature is now disabled.